Skip to main content

 Should I mention certifications if I do not have much production experience yet?
 Toggle answer

-Yes, but do not present them as a substitute for real delivery.
-Pair each certification with one concrete lab, project, or troubleshooting example that shows how you applied the knowledge.
+Yes, but don't present certifications as a substitute for real experience.
+Pair each certification with a concrete lab, project, or troubleshooting example that shows how you applied what you learned.

 Can I apply for an IT engineer role if most of my background is support or admin?
 Toggle answer

-Yes, if the letter shows engineering habits: change control, documentation, root-cause thinking, automation, or system reliability.
-The shift must sound like a progression in scope, not a vague title upgrade.
+Yes, if your letter demonstrates engineering habits such as change control, documentation, root-cause analysis, automation, or system reliability.
+The transition should sound like a progression in scope, not simply a title change.

 How do I mention cloud migration work if I only owned one part of the project?
 Toggle answer

-State your actual slice of ownership.
-Say what you handled - testing, rollback notes, cutover prep, monitoring, permissions, or post-migration checks.
-Recruiters trust precise scope more than inflated claims.
+Be specific about your area of responsibility.
+Describe what you managed: testing, rollback documentation, cutover preparation, monitoring, permissions, or post-migration checks.
+Recruiters trust precise scope more than exaggerated claims.

 Why does a senior IT engineer cover letter get no responses even with strong experience?
 Toggle answer

-Because many senior letters read like inventory lists.
-Years alone do not sell judgment.
-Hiring teams want decisions, trade-offs, outage context, migration control, and proof that you improved reliability or delivery.
+Because many senior-level letters read like inventory lists.
+Years of experience alone do not demonstrate judgment.
+Hiring teams want to see evidence of decisions, trade-offs, outage context, migration control, and proof you improved reliability or delivery.

 Is a home lab worth mentioning for an IT engineer application?
 Toggle answer

-Yes, especially for junior or career-change profiles.
-Mention it only if it proves something useful: user management, backups, patching, monitoring, scripting, or a real issue you diagnosed and fixed.
+Yes, especially for junior or career-change candidates.
+Mention your home lab only if it demonstrates something practical, like user management, backups, patching, monitoring, scripting, or a real issue you diagnosed and resolved.

 TL;DR - What Makes an IT Engineer Cover Letter Worth Reading